ernestoherrerab/py_nw_automation/ReadMe.md

 3. Go to the network_automation/nw_infra_links/views.py file and add the URL at the *VARIABLES* section at the bottom.
 Make sure you put the "config()" command arround it.

 4. In the same location: network_automation/nw_infra_links/views.py add the variable you created on 3 to the def home() funnction at the end, you will need to add a comma after the last value before your entry.
 Always follow the standards.

+### Hostname Changer

+Enter the Core Switch of a site (the core hostname needs to be manually updated) and switches and accesspoints will be renamed to follow the naming standard.

 ### ISE MAC Bypass